Our guide to the best putters - including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

 Wide Range Of Models

-+ Iconic face insert with plenty of models to choose from
++ Iconic face insert

 The White Hot moniker is the stuff of legend in golf and the original White Hot putters made by Odyssey are still some of the best putters that have ever been made.